-At Year 9, students are able to select three elective each semester.
+At Year 9, students are able to select three electives each semester.
 Students select these electives from the three lines: the Arts, Technology and Pathways (two from each).

 PSC recently reviewed the Year 9 curriculum structure, resulting in the implementation of a new elective program.
 This is designed for more engagement and hands-on learning.
-Year 9 students in 2024 now have more choice to complete Art, Technology and cross-curricular subjects.
-It is important for parents and students to read through the electives included in the pathways line, as these have been specifically developed to meet the interests and needs of all Year 9 students, while also providing opportunities for students to continue with their Indonesian language studies.
+Year 9 students in 2025 now have more choice to complete Art, Technology and cross-curricular subjects.
+It is important for parents and students to read through the electives included in the pathways line, as these have been specifically developed to meet the interests and needs of all Year 9 students, while also providing opportunities for students to continue with their Indonesian language studies as a stand alone subject.